 Posted by Laura | December 14, 2016

 Want something specific?
 I’m commissionable!
 That’s the good news.
-The bad news is there’s a really long wait.
+The bad news is there’s a really long wait, especially for large paintings.

 Here are my policies:

 1. I will generally say yes to most commissions but when is up to me.

 Got a deadline?
 Ask.
 Sometimes the timing works and I’ll be looking to paint something exactly like what you want as a break from whatever else I’m working on.
 At the very least, I’ll give you an answer right away.
 For those who want something I’ve already done but has been sold, please see my Print and Reproduction Policy page.